-- That the purpose for which the land was originally obtained and classified under the Reserves Act 1977 is no longer relevant either at present, or in the foreseeable future. - That current or foreseeable future usage of the land for reserve purposes is unlikely, or that greater benefit could be obtained by disposing of the land so that other land can be purchased elsewhere. - That the revocation and disposal will be advantageous to Southland District Council. - That funds obtained through selling such land will be used for reserve development purposes within the District. - That due consideration is given to relevant community opinion concerning land disposal. - vi.
+- of the reserve status of land and its consequent sale: i.
+That the purpose for which the land was originally obtained and classified under the Reserves Act 1977 is no longer relevant either - at present, or in the foreseeable future. ii.
+That current or foreseeable future usage of the land for reserve purposes is unlikely, or that greater benefit could be obtained by disposing of the land so that other land can be purchased - elsewhere iii.
+That the revocation and disposal will be - advantageous to Southland District Council. iv.
+That funds obtained through selling such - land will be used for reserve development purposes within the District. v.
+That due consideration is given to relevant - community opinion concerning land disposal. - vi.
 That consideration is given to disposing of smaller parcels of land where the proceeds can be used to rationalise reserve distribution